 Ethical vs. Unethical Marketing

-Believe it or not, marketing can be either ethical or unethical, and it’s quite as simple as it looks.
-Let’s start with the latter: ethical marketing.
+Believe it or not, marketing can be either ethical or unethical.
+It’s quite as simple as it looks.
+Let’s start with the latter: ethics in internet marketing.
 The type of person who’s often guilty of unethical marketing is the entrepreneur who has only just started his or her business and is wanting to achieve rapid success.
 When the success isn’t quick to come on its own, the individual looks for ways to achieve success artificially, which often equates to dishonest marketing.
 This can include things like making false claims about one’s business or the success of one’s products or services.
 Such unethical marketing would likely result in an increase in business, which was the desired effect; however, when those customers realized that they were lured by dishonest, unethical marketing, business would quickly slow to a crawl and the individual would either be back in the same position as he or she started, or perhaps in an even worse position.

-By comparison, ethical marketing is honest, respectful, and patient.
+By comparison, ethics in internet marketing is honest, respectful, and patient.
 When someone uses ethical marketing tactics, he or she doesn’t try to entice new customers by making false claims or promises.
 Such a person is respectful of his or her customers, not wanting them to be unhappy or unsatisfied by their products or services.
 Someone who uses ethical marketing understands that the reputation of his or her business is dependent on each customer’s experience being a patron of that business or company.
 Even though positive word-of-mouth travels much slower than negative word-of-mouth, word-of-mouth is the most effective form of marketing – whether positive or negative – that exists, which is even more reason to be respectful of the customer experience.

 And finally, ethical marketing means being patient rather than trying to counterfeit success.
 Dishonesty may lead to quick growth today, but it will result in substantial decline tomorrow.
 By comparison, being honest with and respectful of the consumer will often result in consumers forming a much stronger and more positive impression of a business, which leads to lasting brand loyalty.
 Obviously, it’s different with addiction treatment facilities than it is with brands like Coca Cola and Nike; however, people who come to trust your addiction treatment facility will be highly likely to speak positively of your facility to others who may be in need.

-How to Implement Ethical Marketing Techniques
+How to Implement Ethics in Internet Marketing

 There are a number of basic principles that are very helpful when it comes to ensuring that your marketing efforts remain ethical.
 The first principle is also the most obvious, and that’s honesty.
 One of the worst things that you can do is be untruthful in your marketing efforts; whether this means misrepresenting yourself, your business, your products, or your services, it’s inevitably going to be extremely damaging to our business.
 Your consumers will almost always find out when you’ve lied to them or made false promises, so this is one of the worst mistakes you can make in your marketing campaigns.